Increasing demand and protecting the environment

 Our Palm Oil program supports the production of traceable and sustainable palm oil at scale.
 We do this through partnerships with local and international companies and governments in Indonesia and Malaysia, and by working on the demand side in Europe and India.

-Watch here a recap of our latest Sustainable Palm Oil Dialogue: Addressing the Challenges of 2020 and Beyond
+Watch here a recap of our latest Sustainable Palm Oil Dialogue 2022: Securing Sustainability in Turbulent Times

 Palm oil companies have many interests in delinking their palm oil products from deforestation, including a reputational one.
 Through our palm oil market program, we aim to mainstream the uptake of sustainable palm oil.
 Larger uptake will create benefits of scale, reducing sourcing costs.
 And increased demand will create economic incentives for palm oil producers to delink deforestation from their production and implementing good agricultural practices.